Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab03.md

 In this task, you will onboard a device to Microsoft Defender for Endpoint using an onboarding script.

-1. If you are not already at the Microsoft Defender portal in your browser, start the Microsoft Edge browser go to (https://security.microsoft.com) and log in with the **Tenant Email** credentials.
+1. In Microsoft Defender portal in your browser.

 1. Select **Settings** from the left menu bar, then from the Settings page select **Endpoints**.